LaunchCodeEducation/skills-back-end-java/materials/assignments/gradebook/README.md

 * Name
 * Credits
-* Number of seats
+* Number of seats remaining
 * Roster of Students

+Your roster will need to be an array of `Student` objects.
+If you're newer to Java, brush up on [arrays in Java][java-arrays].

+Refer to the unit tests for information on data types and property names.
 Add these properties to your class, create a constructor, create some getters and setters, and test!
+If you commented out the `Course` tests when working on the `Student` class, uncomment those tests first.

 Next, implement the following functionality: